rage/programming-23/data/part-5/2-references.md

 It is generally considered a good programming practice to avoid causing side effects with functions.
 Side effects can make it more difficult to verify that the program functions as intended in all situations.

 Functions free of side effects are also called _pure functions_.
 Especially when adhering to a functional programming style, this is a common ideal to follow.
-We will return to this topic further in the _Advanced Course in Programming_.
+We will explore this topic further in _Advanced Course in Programming_, which is the course following this one.

 <!---
 A quiz to review the contents of this section: